 - 4.1.
-The Dean installs the Board of Examiners and appoints its members on the basis of their expertise in the field of the degree programme.
-The Board of Examiners of the Programme has three chambers: chamber UCM, chamber MSP and chamber UCV. - 4.2.
-The three chambers have one chair; an academic staff member of the Programme. - 4.3.
-At least one member of each chamber is a lecturer on the Programme. - 4.4.
-At least one member of each chamber is an external member, who is not involved in education in the Programme. - 4.5.
-Each chamber of the Board of Examiners is supported by a secretary.
+The Dean installs the Board of Examiners and appoints its members on the basis of their expertise in the field of the degree programme.. - 4.2.
+The Board of Examiners consists of a total of ten members, of which nine are academic staff members of the Programme.
+One of these members has the role of Chair. - 4.3.
+One member is an external member, who is not involved in the education in the Programme. - 4.4.
+The Board of Examiners is supported by secretaries.